-Hyaluronic Acid for Skin: Literally EVERYTHING You Need to Know!
+Hyaluronic Acid for Skin Explained (25 Studies): EVERYTHING You Need to Know!

 Sup, everyone?
 Today we will be discussing hyaluronic acid’s benefits for skin, and why molecular weight is important!
 As always, I will be going over the science and studies behind it in an easy-to-understand manner (or at least try).
 Product recommendations are at the bottom of this post.

 Alrighty, let’s get you up to speed on everything you need to know!

 - 3 Hyaluronic Acid Molecular Weight.
 Why it’s IMPORTANT!

 Hyaluronic acid (HA) is a naturally occurring glycosaminoglycans found throughout the body’s connective tissue.
 (1) Glycosaminoglycans are simply long unbranched carbohydrates, or sugars, called polysaccharides.